martijn/xsv/README.md

 Jamie Schembri did a shootout of Xsv against various other Excel reading gems comparing parsing speed, memory usage, and allocations.
 Check our his blog post: [Faster Excel parsing in Ruby](https://blog.schembri.me/post/faster-excel-parsing-in-ruby/).

 Pre-1.0, Xsv used a native extension for XML parsing, which was faster than the native Ruby one (on MRI).
-But even with the native Ruby version generally Xsv still outperforms other Ruby parsing gems.
+But even with the native Ruby version generally Xsv still outperforms the competition.

 ## Contributing